 Rooms are rarely perfectly square.
 The carpet tiles lining the walls will need to be trimmed to fit.

 - Measure the space between the wall and the last carpet tile you laid.

 - Use a carpet cutter and a straight edge to cut the carpet tile to fit.

-- If the cut isn’t perfect and leaves a gap, simply cut a small sliver from a scrap piece of carpet tile and fill the gap.
+- If the cut isn’t perfect or leaves a gap, patch it.
+Cut a small sliver from a scrap piece of carpet tile and fill the gap.

-- Reinstall baseboard/molding.
+- Reinstall baseboard/moulding.

 - Vacuum the floor.

 Carpet Tile Tips